timodonnell/timodonnell.github.io/_includes/about.md

 I am a computational immunologist and software engineer.
-Since September 2022, I work as an [independent consultant](/consulting) helping clients develop better vaccines and biologics using machine learning.
+I work as an [independent consultant](/consulting) helping clients develop better vaccines and biologics using machine learning.
 I also develop open source software, often as part of the [OpenVax](https://github.com/openvax) project.